camunda/camunda-docs-manual/content/reference/rest/process-definition/get-xml.md

 GET `/process-definition/{id}/xml`

-GET `/process-definition/key/{key}/xml` (returns the XML for the latest version of process definition)
+GET `/process-definition/key/{key}/xml` (returns the XML for the latest version of process definition which belongs to no tenant)

+GET `/process-definition/key/{key}/tenant-id/{tenant-id}/xml` (returns the XML for the latest version of process definition for tenant)

 # Parameters